nmatsuda/viz1090/README.md

 ```
 sudo apt-get install libsdl2-dev libsdl2-ttf-dev libsdl2-gfx-dev librtlsdr-dev
 ```
+	Note: the sdl2-config output that would normally be passed to compiler flags points to the wrong directory on my distro.
+Instead I have manually linked to /usr/include/sdl2

 	Note: On Raspbian the SDL2 package requires X to be running.
 See the Raspberry Pi section for notes on running from the terminal and other improvements.

 2. Download and build spidr